Postage stamps and postal history of the British Virgin Islands: War tax stamps

 During World War I, a number of British colonies introduced a temporary levy on correspondence in order to raise funds for expenditure incurred in connection with the war.
 In mid-August 1916 a notice was issued in Tortola notifying the public that effective 1 September, all letters and parcels posted in the Virgin Islands to places in the British Empire outside the Leeward Islands had to pay additional postage as follows: 1d. on every letter, and 3d. on every parcel.
 Incoming postal packets containing dutiable goods were also to be charged a "War Surtax" of 3d. before delivery.
 "Three-penny and penny stamps surcharged WAR STAMP will shortly be on sale for this purpose.
 Until these are ready ordinary stamps can be used," the Postmaster's notice stated.
-On 1 February 1917, the tax was extended to letters addressed to the U.S.A.
-Covers or postal receipts documenting proper (non philatelic) use of these stamps are scarce.
+On 1 February 1917, the tax was extended to letters addressed to the U.S. Covers or postal receipts documenting proper (non philatelic) use of these stamps are scarce.
 War tax stamps remained in use as definitives after the war ended.